 What does it take to get this program off the ground?

-AMA MAP BP involves pre-program planning, prior to implementation.
+AMA MAP Hypertension involves pre-program planning, prior to implementation.

 Pre-program planning includes:

 - Coordinated support from AMA clinical, clinical operations, data and dashboard and analytics teams.

 Once your organization has launched AMA MAP Hypertension, the AMA will support your organization for 6 to 12 months.
 After this time, your organization will build on learnings to sustain and scale the program.

 If the program was implemented as a pilot, you will also use these learnings to roll the program out system-wide.

 What is a typical timeline from start to implementation?

 Depending on the size and complexity of the HCO, it can take 6 to 12 months to make AMA MAP Hypertension a sustained quality improvement program within your organization.